Colorado Pork Green Chili: an easy-to-make and flavorful green chili recipe that doesn't require husking tomatillos or seeding jalapenos!

 - Turn off the sauté feature and lock on the lid.
 Pressure cook the chili on high for 13 minutes and quick-release the pressure.

-- Whisk up the cornstarch slurry as directed and turn the Instant pot back to medium heat on the sauté feature.
+- Turn the Instant Pot back to medium heat on the sauté feature.
 Stir in the cornstarch and cook, stirring as you go, for 2-3 minutes, or until the sauce has thickened.

 - Pour the pork and spice mixture into a slow cooker and add the chicken broth, green chiles, diced tomatoes, and salsa verde.
 Stir well.